Learn more about using online travel agencies (OTAs)

 Our OTA Partners

-RoomRaccoon’s channel manager integrates with the best online travel agencies that are used by millions of business and leisure travelers to book their stays every year.
-The best part?
-We don’t charge our clients extra to connect with these popular OTAs.
-That’s because we understand that online hotel bookings are an essential part of their success - and we want our hoteliers to succeed!
+We don’t charge our clients extra to connect with OTAs and other booking channels.
+We understand that online bookings are an essential part of your success - and we want our clients to succeed!

 1. Why do consumers prefer to book with online travel agencies?

 If you want to travel, the first thing you do is compare your options online.
 Online travel agencies are the popular choice for finding accommodation.
-They make it easy, and convenient to compare specific prices, room types, and destinations.
-Plus, travelers can even book flights and excursions directly through their favourite online travel agencies!
+OTAs make comparing specific prices, room types, and destinations easy and convenient.
+Plus, travelers can even book flights and excursions directly through their favorite online travel agencies!

-One-stop-shop online travel agencies allowing customers to research, book and manage their trips in one place are expected to own 41% of the online digital travel market.
+One-stop-shop online travel agencies that allow customers to research, book, and manage their trips in one place will soon own 41% of the online digital travel market.

 2. How do OTAs make money?

-Most OTAs make money by taking a commission per booking, which is anywhere from 5% to upwards of 25%.
+Most OTAs make money by taking a commission per booking, anywhere from 5% to upwards of 25%.
 Some OTAs, like Expedia, make the majority of their revenue through the merchant business model.
-This means that the platform buys hotel rooms and then resells them to travelers.
-Often, the rooms are sold in vacation packages with airfares and rental cars.
+The platform buys hotel rooms and then resells them to travelers.
+Often, they sell rooms as part of vacation packages with airfares and rental cars.

 3. What are the drawbacks of OTAs?

 Airbnb is a home-sharing platform created for hosts who want to rent out their homes and apartments.
-But it’s becoming an increasingly popular OTA used by independent boutique hotels and B&Bs.
-This is possibly due to the fact that Airbnb charges less than the industry average of 15-25% per booking.
+But it’s becoming an increasingly popular OTA used by independent boutique hotels and guesthouses in the USA.
+This is because Airbnb charges less than the industry average of 15-25% per booking.